 The latest edition of Kimley-Horn’s parking newsletter is now available!
-From the intersection of parking and mobility to addressing parking challenges to upcoming conferences, read the latest from our parking team.
+From new parking technology and intelligent transportation systems to employee recognition and upcoming conferences, read the latest from our parking team.

 The first phase of runway rehabilitation is complete at Norfolk International Airport.
 Check out the latest issue of Airport Improvement Magazine to learn how the Kimley-Horn team replaced original asphalt and centerline lighting while keeping Runway 5-23 operational during three months of active construction.

 Congratulations to Ashley Lickliter on being recognized as one of Engineering News-Record's 2019 National Top 20 Under 40!
 We're tremendously proud of her leadership, expertise, and efforts to improve her community.